 So rant about the cover in particular aside, this really is an excellent book.
 Fans of the genre will definitely enjoy it, but even if you’ve somehow never encountered this type of story, it really is solidly written and told and deserves your attention.
 Very much recommended.

 As always, the Goodreads/ Amazon review:

-Continue reading “Featured New Release of The Week: Dear Wife by Kimberly Belle”
+Continue reading “Featured New Release Of The Week: This Is How I Lied by Heather Gudenkauf”